-Through further conversation we discovered that running away wasn’t going to solve any of the issues that she was worried about that day.
-I assured her that her family was proud of her.
-I also assured her that mom and dad were working out the relationship aspect of the problem.
+Through further conversation we discovered that running away wasn’t going to solve any of the issues that the child was worried about that day.
+I assured the child that our family was proud of them.
+I also assured the child that mom and dad were working out the relationship aspect of the problem.
 We hugged.

-- She FELT like other people were with her
+- My child FELT like other people were with the child

-- She FELT like the issue could be handled
+- My child FELT like the issue could be handled

 - We DID NOT solve the problem right then

 What Should I Do When I Want to Run Away?